-- Laser therapies, in which a laser is used to make incisions in or remove a portion of the prostate.
+- Laser therapies, such as photoselective vaporization and Holmium laser enucleation of the prostate.
+In these procedures, a laser is used to remove a portion of the prostate.

 The oldest surgical method to treat BPH is an open prostatectomy, in which an incision is made through the skin to reach the prostate.
 Doctors use this method less often now, but it is still preferred if the prostate is very large.

 Surgery is the most reliable way to relieve symptoms.
 But surgery may not relieve all your symptoms.
 And it puts you at risk for certain surgical complications, including erection problems (erectile dysfunction).
 Other complications include the inability to control the release of urine (urinary incontinence) and ejaculation of semen into the bladder instead of out through the penis (retrograde ejaculation).
 The complication depends on which type of surgery is used.

 Men who have severe symptoms often notice great improvement in the quality of life following surgery.
 Men whose symptoms are mild may find that surgery does not greatly improve quality of life, and they may want to think carefully before deciding to have surgery to treat BPH.

 If you have decided to have surgery, or if there are clear medical reasons to have surgery, the best surgical option depends on the size and shape of your prostate and the experience of the surgeon.

 Some men take natural health products for BPH, such as saw palmetto.
 If you're thinking about trying something like this, talk with your doctor about whether it might be helpful for you.